annotation/stam/extensions/stam-webannotations/README.md

 ```

 The underlying coordinate system for STAM's `TextSelector` and w3anno's
-`TextPositionSelector` are identical (unicode points).
-STAM's `TextSelector`
+`TextPositionSelector` are identical (unicode points, 0-indexed, end
-however, offers more expressive power, any `stam:EndAlignedCursor` *MUST* first
+non-inclusive).
+STAM's `TextSelector` however, offers more expressive power,
-be resolved to its absolute (begin-aligned) position.
+any `stam:EndAlignedCursor` *MUST* first be resolved to its absolute
+(begin-aligned) position.

 ### Higher-order annotation and relative offsets

 STAM allows formulating annotations relative to the annotations that contain
-them (the `AnnotationSelector` supports selecting text offsets relative to
+them; the `AnnotationSelector` supports selecting text offsets relative to the
+target annotation.
+This can for example be used for expressing words relative
-the target annotation), such as words relative to sentences.
-This we call
-higher-order annotation with relative offsets.
+to sentences.
+This we call higher-order annotation with relative offsets.

 An example of this can be found [here](../../examples/explicit_containment_rdf.json).
 This has two annotations in STAM JSON, the first expresses a